 CRIMINAL COURTS IN AUSTRALIA

-The police and other agencies are responsible for the prevention, detection and investigation of crimes.
-When alleged offenders are detected by police, they can be proceeded against either through the use of a non-court process (such as a caution, fine or diversionary conference) or by charges being laid before a criminal court.
-The court, including judicial officers and a jury (in the Higher Courts), with the assistance of the prosecution and the defence, determines the guilt or innocence of the defendant.
-In some cases, charges may be withdrawn by the prosecution or not proceed to trial.
+The police, as well as other agencies are responsible for the prevention, detection and investigation of crimes.
+When alleged offenders are detected by police, they can be proceeded against either through the use of a non-court process (such as a caution, fine or diversionary conference) or charges may be laid before a criminal court.
+The court, including judicial officers and a jury (in the higher courts), with the assistance of the prosecution and the defence, determines the guilt or innocence of the defendant.
+In some cases charges may be withdrawn by the prosecution or not proceed to trial.
 In cases where the defendant is proven guilty, the court may also record a conviction and impose a penalty.

 There are differences between the states and territories in the way the Higher Courts, Magistrates' Courts and Children's Courts systems are structured.
 Legislation differs between states and territories regarding which offence types can be heard summarily or otherwise in the Magistrates' or Children's Courts and which offence types must be heard on indictment to a Higher Court.